-You can hardly go without coverage, but more traditional car insurance policies won't value your cherished but older car the way you do.
+You can hardly go without coverage, but more traditional car insurance policies not only typically cost more, but won't value your cherished, infrequently driven older car the way you do.
 It's a predicament every car lover faces.

 You have several choices to insure a keepsake or classic car: